randyrossi/vicii-kawari/README.md

 It can replace the 6567 (NTSC/All revisions) and the 6569 (PAL/All revisions).
 The FPGA core functions as either a 6567R8 or 6569R9.
 Unlike the original chips, however, it can assume the functionality of either NTSC or PAL models with a simple configuration change followed by a machine reset.
 This means your C64 can be both an NTSC and PAL machine.

 ## Can this replace the 8562/8565 found in the 'newer' Commodore 64 short boards?
-Since the VDD pin is not connected, it will work.
-However, space is more limited in the C64-C cases and it is unlikely you will be able to close the machine with this board installed.
+Yes.
+The VDD pin is not connected so there is no voltage compatibility issue.

 ## What about the 6567R56A?
-The resolution and cycle schedule (and hence timing) is slighly different in the 6567R56A.
+Yes, the 6567R56A is supported.
+However, the resolution and cycle schedule (and hence timing) is slighly different in the 6567R56A.
 It generates a composite signal slightly out of range from the expected 15.734khz horizontal frequency for NTSC (15.980khz).
-Some composite LCD monitors don't like this and these chips produce unwanted artifacts.
-CRTs, however, are more forgiving.
-The composite video quality is generally not as good as the 6567R8.
-The FPGA core does support the 6567R56A with a configuration change.
+Some composite LCD monitors don't like this and the (real) chips produced unwanted artifacts.
+You will get the same unwanted artifacts from a VICII-Kawari producing composite video when configured as a 6567R56A.
+CRTs, however, are more forgiving and you probably wouldn't notice the difference.
+When using HDMI output, however, the video is perfect.

 ## What about the 6569R1/R3/R5?
 There are subtle differences between the different revisions mostly to due with luminance values.
 Since the palette is configurable (with at least 4 bits of precision), it's not worth adding configuration for these revisions.

-## Do I need a functioning clock circuit on my board?
+## Do I need a functioning clock circuit on my motherboard?
 No. The clock input pins (color and dot) are not connected.
 The board comes with its own clock and can switch between PAL and NTSC timing with a configuration change.
-(So if your C64 has died due to a malfunctioning clock circuit, this is an option to get your computer back to a working state).
+(So if your C64 has died due to a malfunctioning clock circuit, this is an option to get your machine back to a working state).

 ## Do I need to modify my board?
 No, modifications to the motherboard are not required.
 However, if you plan on using VGA or HDMI output, it is recommended the RF modulator be removed.
 The hole previously used for the composite jack may then be used for an HDMI or VGA cable.
 Otherwise, there is no practical way for a cable to exit the machine.